OFA-Sys/ONE-PEACE/README.md

 ```

 ## Training & Inference
-In addition to the API, we also provide the instructions of training and inference in [getting_started](one_peace/README.md).
+If you are not satisfied with only using the API, we offer comprehensive training and inference instructions for [audio & multimodal](one_peace/README.md) and [vision](one_peace_vision/README.md) tasks.

 <br></br>